ahnitz/phy-607-2025/class_notes/11-11/notes.md

         - Writes the core module(s) for calculating forces between particles, updating positions and velocities, and handling boundary conditions.
     - **Unit Test Developer (1 person):**
         - Designs and implements unittests to verify the accuracy and stability of the force calculations and the integration scheme.

+ 3. Each group will submit a summary of the days activity and plan at the end of class on Thursday.